crisishistory/HistoryAIToolkit/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [CONTRIBUTING.md Code of Conduct](blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to <>.
+Please report unacceptable behavior to any of the project's core team members.

 ## I Have a Question

-> If you want to ask a question, we assume that you have read the available [Documentation]().
+> If you want to ask a question, we assume that you have read the available [Documentation](https://historyaitoolkit.readthedocs.io/).

+Before you ask a question:

+* Search the internet for answers first.
+You might find a solution to your problem on Stack Overflow, Reddit, or somewhere else.
-Before you ask a question, it is best to search for existing [Issues](/issues) that might help you.
+* Search for existing [Issues](/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
-It is also advisable to search the internet for answers first.

 If you then still feel the need to ask a question and need clarification, we recommend the following: